phoenix-rtos/phoenix-rtos-doc/devices/interrupts.md

 interrupt.
 If this feature is not needed, one can pass 0 as _`cond`_.

 To unregister the interrupt, `resourceDestroy()` should be called on the _`handle`_ variable.

+The interrupt controller is managed by the kernel HAL, see [HAL](../kernel/hal/index.md).